hook-lang/hook/README.md

 > **Note**: Hook is currently in the early stages of development and should not be used in production environments at this time.

-## What does it look like
+## What does it look like?

-Hook features a modern syntax similar to C. For examples:
+Hook features a modern syntax similar to C.

 ```rust
 fn factorial(n) {